- As low as $446/Night

 Summary:

 Located in the heart of downtown Charleston & within the culturally & historically diverse neighborhood of Elliotborough.
-This 1885 home with mid-century modern design is newly modernized, clean and with tons of natural light has everything you need for a comfortable and delightful stay.
+This 1885 home with mid-century modern design is newly refreshed, clean and with tons of natural light has everything you need for a comfortable and enchanting stay.

 The Space: